 Benedictine University does not discriminate in its admission policies, programs or activities; educational policies; scholarship and loan programs; athletic and other University administered programs or employment practices and programs on the basis of age, religion, sex, disabilities, race, color, national and ethnic origin.
 In addition to meeting fully its obligations of nondiscrimination under federal and state laws, Benedictine University is committed to maintaining a community in which a diverse population can live and work in an atmosphere of tolerance, civility and mutual respect for the rights and sensibilities of each individual, regardless of difference in economic status, ethnic background, political views or other personal characteristics and beliefs.

-Unless the flyer or posting is created by a University office or division, all flyers and postings on campus must first be approved by the Student Affairs Office.
-Upon approval, the flyer will be stamped with an expiration date but should represent the Department and the University on the flyer.
+Unless the flyer or posting is created by a University office or division, all flyers and postings on campus must first be approved by the Campus Administrator.
 Individuals with approved postings on campus will be responsible for removing the postings upon their expiration.
 Upon approval, a list of posting restrictions will be provided.
-Flyers that do not represent a University Office/Department or that do not contain the 'approved' stamp from the student affairs office will be subject to removal without notice.

 Sexual Assault is any type of sexual activity that is unwanted by someone to whom you have not given your consent.
 A sexual assault may include the use of physical force, threats or intimidation.
 Sexual assault is a crime and will not be tolerated by any members of the campus community, including students, faculty, staff and visitors.

 Victims of sexual assault are encouraged to seek help immediately.
-Dial 9-1-1, contact the Dean of Students or notify your resident assistant if you are a victim of sexual assault.
+Dial 9-1-1 and contact the Title IX Coordinator if you are a victim of sexual assault.
 Victims from the campus community may also contact our counseling services at 217-744-2255, or an independent agency such as the Prairie Center Against Sexual Assault at 217-744-2560.
 In all cases of sexual assault, it is important to preserve evidence for potential criminal hearings.
-At the student's request, the Administration will provide assistance in changing class schedules or living arrangements if possible.
+At the student's request, the Administration will provide assistance in changing class schedules.

 The Administration will begin an investigation on campus after criminal charges have been filed.
 The accuser and accused will have the opportunity to speak on their behalf, and invite one person to join them to act as a character witness and for moral support.
 Both parties will be notified of the hearing results.
 If the accused is determined guilty he/she is subject to all possible disciplinary actions available including no contact with the victim, probation, monetary fines, mandatory counseling, suspension or dismissal.
 All hearing proceedings will be held in a confidential manner.